el-cornetillo/senti-py/README.md

 	and the same barycenter method is used so that the final prediction will predict the same thing as the important word placed after the 'muy'.
 	This is used because the comment might say a lot of things ('bla balab blalal') and the classifier could eventually get confused (if there was some piece of irony, a too big quantity of unknown words, ...), but if the comment started by ('Muy recomendable') anyway it will know the comment is good.
 - The comments are processed the same way the training data was prepared, and the words that are not in the vocabulary are removed, to reduce the noise that they bring to the comment.

-## MORE DOCUMENTATION ON USAGE COMING SOON ...